 “It’s a much better developed and safer system.
 You don’t have the issues of people turning up on-site and managers having to look for orientation records in folders.
 It’s all online, it’s clear, visible, and it’s really easy to use.” – Nicola Guthrie.

 As RES moved to an online platform, they found they were able to include more health and safety and technical information.
 This is all part of RES making safety standards as strong and as stringent as possible.
 The GoContractor platform includes quizzes at the end of each course chapter and workers must get 100% to pass.
 Crucially, the control centre is now able to rely on the data provided by the GoContractor online contractor management system to determine whether a worker is authorised to access a site.

 Traffic Light System

 RES use the GoContractor Traffic Light System extensively for their orientations and contractor management.
-The traffic light system uses a Red/Amber/Green color scheme to represent worker behavior and the status of their documentation and orientation courses.
-The RES control center gets hundreds of calls a day and having a simple visual system that can be used quickly for reference could save huge amounts of time.
-Workers in the control center can hover over a worker’s traffic light status and immediately get a brief description of what is causing an issue e.g. expired documents.
+The traffic light system uses a Red/Amber/Green colour scheme to represent worker behaviour and the status of their documentation and orientation courses.
+The RES control centre gets hundreds of calls a day and having a simple visual system that can be used quickly for reference could save huge amounts of time.
+Workers in the control centre can hover over a worker’s traffic light status and immediately get a brief description of what is causing an issue e.g. expired documents.